skypilot-org/skypilot/llm/qwen/README.md

 # Serving Qwen1.5 on Your Own Cloud

-[Qwen1.5](https://github.com/QwenLM/Qwen1.5) is one of the open LLMs.
+[Qwen1.5](https://github.com/QwenLM/Qwen1.5) is one of the top open LLMs.

 ## References